 Cheese and Other Dairy Products

+Cats can eat cheese but their systems can’t digest it, leading to vomiting and diarrhea – so we are told.
 Cats are often offered a saucer of milk or a piece of cheese.
 However, as soon as they reach adulthood, cats become lactose intolerant.
-Hence cats can eat cheese but their systems can’t digest it, leading to vomiting and diarrhea – or so the ‘experts’ tell us.

 Though cheese does indeed contain lactose, it does not have as much as milk and other dairy produce, as you can see here: